Stone Veneer Inspection

 Inspection Procedure

 First, a visual inspection is conducted and any deficiencies are documented.
-Critical areas and any areas having visual indications of moisture intrusion are identified for measurement.
+Deficiencies could include such things as lack in clearance from hard and soft grade, lack of, or incorrect flashings, holes or gaps in mortar, failed sealant joints, lack of sealant joints and more.
+Critical areas such as kickout flashing areas or below windows, and any areas having visual indications of moisture intrusion are selected for moisture probing.

-It is impossible to determine the condition of the wall sheathing under the stone without inserting moisture probes and taking moisture measurements.
-Under critical areas such as windows and kickout flashings where the roof and wall meet, two small 3/16 inch holes are drilled, moisture probes are inserted to measure moisture content in the wall sheathing, the sheathing is probed to determine if softness exists, and the holes are filled with silicone closely matching the color of the mortar.
+It is impossible to determine the condition of the wall sheathing under the stone or stucco without inserting moisture probes and taking moisture measurements.
+At each moisture probe site, two small 1/4 inch holes are drilled, moisture probes are inserted to measure moisture content in the wall sheathing, the sheathing is probed to determine if softness or decay exists, and the holes are filled with silicone as closely as possible matching the color of the mortar.

-Measurement locations are documented and a detailed report will be produced and delivered.
+Measurement locations are documented and a detailed report will be produced and delivered including any areas where damage is located.

 Get answers from an Inspection Specialist